jfear/sra_presentations/content/slides/nisc/index.md

 .w-90pct.absolute.b-2.pa-3.ba.br-4.bg-darkgreen.color-white[
 ## Objectives:

-1. Transcriptome assembly using publicly available testis-specific RNA-Seq data.
+1. Use testis-specific RNA-Seq data to build a testis-specific transcriptome.

-2. Transcriptome assembly using testis-specific PacBio data.
+2. Use testis-specific PacBio data to build/validate a testis-specific transcriptome.
 ]

 ---